Miss or missed: What’s the difference?

-We are going to cover them all here so that you know how to use them properly in different situations.
+We are going to cover them all here so that you know how to use miss or missed properly in different situations.

-When to use “I miss you” or “I missed you” in addressing emotion?
+When to use miss or missed in addressing emotion?

-In this case, the phrase “I miss you” or “I missed you” is used when you desire to see someone after being separated for a long time from someone who was very close to you before.
-The only difference is that “miss” is present tense while “missed” is past tense.
+In this case, we will be guiding you to use miss or missed in a phrase to adress emotion.
+The phrase “I miss you” or “I missed you” is used when you desire to see someone after being separated for a long time from someone who was very close to you before.
+The only difference of miss or missed is that the former is present tense while the latter is past tense.
 Below are two examples.

 - You have been separated from your loved one for a long time.
 In this situation, you can say, “I miss you,“ when having a phone call with him, and hopefully you will hear, "I miss you too," from your loved one in response.

 - You see your loved one at the door waiting for you after coming back from a long trip, you hug her or him, and say, “I missed you so much!“

 - You may have to move to another city for work, and you can’t come back anytime soon.
 Then you tell your loved one, “I’m going to miss you a lot."

 The use of miss or missed with the event or action.

 In the following part, the word “miss” is not related to human emotion.
 You simply miss an event, action, or someone because you forget.
 There could be many reasons for this.
 Below are some examples.